All Products

 business_id = VALUES(business_id);

-Yes.
-INSERT ON DUPLICATE KEY UPDATE allows for batch data insertion.
-You can provide multiple sets of values using the VALUES clause and specify conflict resolution in the ON DUPLICATE KEY UPDATE clause.
+Yes, you can execute this statement to insert data in batches.
+When you execute the INSERT ON DUPLICATE KEY UPDATE statement to insert data in batches, you can provide multiple sets of values in the VALUES clause and specify how to handle conflicts in the ON DUPLICATE KEY UPDATE clause.

 INSERT INTO student_course(`id`, `user_id`, `nc_id`, `nc_user_id`, `nc_commodity_id`, `course_no`, `course_name`, `business_id`)